 Monthly Senior Yoga Classes at the BPSOS office on Fridays from 9am – 10am

-Field Trips to Texas attractions, museums, outlet malls, etc.
+Field Trips to Texas attractions, museums, historical sites, etc.

 Volunteer opportunities at cultural festivals, back to school fairs, health fairs, and community gardens